andytinycat/puppet-omnibus/README.md

 as well).
 Rather than re-inventing the packaging wheel, it makes use of Jordan Sissel's [fpm](https://github.com/jordansissel/fpm) to build the final package.

-The first version of this project used Opscode's tool, but they don't seem to take pull requests, so I enhanced bernd's superb [fpm-cookery](https://github.com/bernd/fpm-cookery) to create Omnibus packages, and switched this project to use it.
+The first version of this project used Opscode's tool, but they didn't seem to take pull requests, so I enhanced bernd's superb [fpm-cookery](https://github.com/bernd/fpm-cookery) to create Omnibus packages, and switched this project to use it.